A Survey on Visual Transformer

 \subsubsection{Discussions}

 As discussed in the preceding sections, transformers have shown strong performance on several high-level tasks, including detection, segmentation and pose estimation.
 The key issues that need to be resolved before transformer can be adopted for high-level tasks relate to input embedding, position encoding, and prediction loss.
 Some methods propose improving the self-attention module from different perspectives, for example, deformable attention~\cite{ddetr}, adaptive clustering~\cite{zheng2020end} and point transformer~\cite{zhao2020point}.
 Nevertheless, exploration into the use of transformers for high-level vision tasks is still in the preliminary stages and so further research may prove beneficial.
-For example, is it necessary to use feature extraction modules such as CNN and PointNet before transformer for final reasons?
+For example, is it necessary to use feature extraction modules such as CNN and PointNet before transformer for potential better performance?
 How can vision transformer be fully leveraged using large scale pre-training datasets as BERT and GPT-3 do in the NLP field?
 And is it possible to pre-train a single transformer model and fine-tune it for different downstream tasks with only a few epochs of fine-tuning?
-We hope more further research effort is conducted into exploring more powerful transformers for high-level vision.
+How to design more powerful architecture by incorporating prior knowledge of the specific tasks?
+Several prior works have performed preliminary discussions for the aforementioned topics and We hope more further research effort is conducted into exploring more powerful transformers for high-level vision.